bwehrle/staged-stateless-release/README.md

 * argocd - installation of ArgoCD
 * argocd_app - define and install ArgoCD AppSets
-* helm-microservice - (submodule) microservice helm chart
+* helm-microservice - (submodule) microservice helm chart and example values
 * httpbin-app - source repository for httpbin and its per-environment Chart and values files
 * httpbin-helm - test folder for validating helm deployment of the service
 * istio_setup - scripts for installing istio